Info Source - Sources of Federal Government and Employee Information

 The Access to Information Act and the Privacy Act assign overall responsibility to the President of Treasury Board (as the designated Minister) for the government-wide administration of the legislation.

-The Canadian Food Inspection Agency's (CFIA) plans and priorities link directly to the Government of Canada's priorities for bolstering economic prosperity, strengthening security at the border and of the safety of the food supply, protecting the environment and contributing to the health of Canadians.
+The Canadian Food Inspection Agency's (CFIA) plans and priorities link directly to the Government of Canada's priorities for safeguarding the food supply, bolstering economic prosperity, strengthening security at the border, protecting the environment and contributing to the health of Canadians.

-The CFIA is headed by a president who reports to the Minister of Health.
+The CFIA is led by its President who reports to the Minister of Health.

-The CFIA shares many of its core responsibilities with other federal departments and agencies, provincial, territorial, and municipal authorities, private industry, and other stakeholders.
-The CFIA works with its partners to implement food safety measures; manage plant, animal, and food risks, incidents, and emergencies; and promote the development of food safety and disease control systems to maintain the safety of Canada's high-quality agriculture, agri-food, aquaculture, and fishery products.
+The CFIA shares many areas of responsibility with other federal departments and agencies, provincial, territorial and municipal authorities, and other stakeholders.
+Within this complex operating environment, the Agency works with its partners to implement food safety measures, manage food, animal and plant risks and emergencies, and promote the development of food safety and disease control systems to maintain the safety of Canada's high-quality agriculture, agri-food, aquaculture and fishery products.
+The Agency's activities include: verifying the compliance of imported products; registering and inspecting establishments; testing food, animals and plants, and their related products; and approving the use of many agricultural inputs.
+The Agency also provides scientific advice, develops new technologies, provides testing services, and conducts regulatory research.

 - Date modified: